 - It is recommended to keep both cooked tapioca pearls & milk at the same temperature while mixing them else it may start curdling.

-- I cooked 100 gram tapioca pearls in 500 ml water and made it tenuouos after adding 500 ml milk, so it is better to make this payasam diluted as it gets densed at room temperature.
+- I cooked 100 gram of tapioca pearls in 500 ml water and also diluted it further by adding 500 ml milk to prevent the payasam getting viscous at room temperature.